 Immediately after launch, start by checking Google Analytics to make sure data is recording.
 Use the “Real Time” reporting to see a minute-by-minute account of active visitors.

 Perform a few test searches for your brand name in Google.
 Did your site drop in rankings dramatically or is it gone altogether?
-This may be a symptom of a larger issues.
+This may be a symptom of larger issues.
 Go back and verify that redirects were properly put in place.